ankushagrawal94/PredictionIO/examples/scala-stock/README.md

 Edit the sequence being passed into this parameter to include the newly implemented Indicator function and all the Indicator functions you would like your predictive engine to use when creating the predictive model.
 In this example you would change RSIIndicator to your new indicator with the appropriate parameters.

 ### Viewing Your Results
-To view the backtesting metrics, open up localhost:9000 in your browser and click on HTML for the run you want to see the results of.
+To view the backtesting metrics, run the program and open up localhost:9000 in your browser.
+Click on HTML for the run you want to see the results of.
 On this page, the sharpe ratio is indicative of how effective the Indicator your implemented is in predictions.

 ### Tips and Tricks
 To reduce run time run your code on a smaller dataset:
 1. Open `YahooDataSource.scala`
 2. Look for line `val dsp = PredefinedDSP.BigSP500` and comment it out.
 3. Uncomment out the line: `val dsp = PredefinedDSP.SmallSP500`
 4. In the `PredefinedDSP` object, switch the `appId` for `BigSP500`with the `appId` for `SmallSP500`. *Note: It should match the appID in your runnable

 To view standard output:
 1. Open localhost:8080 (spark)
 2. Click on the most recent worker
 3. Click on stdout or stderr to view the data in 100kb increments

 ---